erimcg/Using-D3js/02_01_binding_data.md

 ## Further Reading

-The tutorial [How Selections Work](https://bost.ocks.org/mike/selection/) written by Bostock describes in depth what d3.selection object are and how data is joined to the elements in the selection.
+The tutorial [How Selections Work](https://bost.ocks.org/mike/selection/) written by Bostock describes in depth what d3.selection objects are and how data is joined to the elements in the selection.
 We recommend everyone read this tutorial!